fredva/talks-and-posts/rebase-blogpost/README.md

 ![Example of fast forward merge](rebase-ff.gif)

 Compared to the merge approach, the resulting history is linear with no divergent branches.
-The improved readability is the reason many people prefer to rebase their branches before merging.
+The improved readability was the reason I used to prefer rebasing branches before merging, and I expect this to be the case for other developers as well.
-> Is it?
-How do you know?

 However, this approach has some challenges that may not be obvious.

 Consider the case where a dependency that is still in use on `feature` has been removed on `master`.
-After `feature` has been rebase onto `master`, the first re-applied commit will break your build, but as long as there are no merge conflicts, the rebase process will continue uninterrupted.
+When `feature` is being rebased onto `master`, the first re-applied commit will break your build, but as long as there are no merge conflicts, the rebase process will continue uninterrupted.
 The error from the first commit will remain present in *all* subsequent commits, resulting in a chain of broken commits.

 This error is only discovered after the rebase process is finished, and is usually fixed by applying a new bugfix commit `g` on top.